-Take a day trip from Lisbon to Fatima Sanctuary, Batalha Monastery, historical Nazare, and the medieval village of Obidos.
+Take a Fatima Day Trip from Lisbon, together with Batalha Monastery, historical Nazare, and the medieval village of Obidos.
 Small group service.

-• Day trip from Lisbon to Fatima, one the most important pilgrimage sites in Europe
+- Day trip from Lisbon to Fatima, one of the most important pilgrimage sites in Europe

-We leave Lisbon around 09:00am and drive to Fatima, a small countryside town famous for the Fatima sanctuary, one of the most important pilgrimage sites in the world.
-The astonishing Basilica was built to commemorate the events of 1917, when three children were blessed with the apparition of the Virgin Mary.
-Inside the Basilica you’ll also find the tombs of the three children, aside many other sacred artworks.
+We leave Lisbon around 09:00 am and drive to Fatima, a small countryside town famous for the Fatima sanctuary, one of the most important pilgrimage sites in the world.
+The astonishing Basilica was built to commemorate the events of 1917 when three children were blessed with the apparition of the Virgin Mary.
+Inside the Basilica you’ll also find the tombs of the three children, aside from many other sacred artworks.